 Head south to discover more history and explore Heceta Head Lighthouse, built in 1892, where the lighthouse keeper’s quarters are now a charming bed and breakfast that is reportedly haunted — just like any good historical spot in Scotland!

 Norway — Cascade Mountains

 If it’s lush, dramatic waterfalls you’re after, we’ve got you covered.
-Near Oakridge, discover Salt Creek Falls from an accessible viewpoint that also offers sweeping views of the Willamette National Forest.
+Near Oakridge, discover Salt Creek Falls from a wheelchair-accessible viewpoint that also offers sweeping views of the Willamette National Forest.
 For those who wish to go further, hike down to the basin at the bottom of the falls or continue on the trail to Diamond Creek Falls, a 2.5 mile loop.

-In the McKenzie River Area, discover Sahalie and Koosah Falls, another pair of gorgeous cascades.
+In the McKenzie River region, discover Sahalie and Koosah Falls, another pair of gorgeous cascades.
 The Sahalie Falls viewpoint is also accessible, and the loop hike between these two connects to the McKenzie River Trail.
-Sahalie Falls is used to being a star, and was featured in the film Homeward Bound.
+Sahalie Falls is used to being a star and was featured in the film Homeward Bound.

-Off the beaten path to the east, Proxy Falls is only accessible in summer before the road is closed by snow in the winter.
+Off the beaten path to the east, Proxy Falls is only reachable in summer before the road is closed due to winter snow.
 The water pools at the bottom instead of streaming away and actually sinks through the porous lava below.
-Truthfully, there are too many awe-inspiring waterfalls in the area to name here - you'll have to discover them all for yourself.
+Truthfully, there are too many awe-inspiring waterfalls in the area to name here — you'll have to discover them all for yourself.

 Mars — McKenzie Pass

 We can’t all be the Mars rover Perseverance, but if you’re wishing you could land yourself on another planet for a bit, McKenzie Pass certainly feels other-worldly.